KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** JCarter426

-**Description:** The robes in KOTOR 2 are of a more billowing, loose style than the tight-fitting and narrow robes that KOTOR usually features, and seem to be the fanbase's preference.
-This mod migrates the KOTOR 2 robes into the original game, while still leaving options to retain some of the aesthetic choices of vanilla.
+**Description:** If you preferred the robes in KOTOR 2, as most seem to, does JC have a mod for you.
+Cloaked Jedi Robes migrates all of the robe types from KOTOR 2 straight into KOTOR, while still managing to retain the unique color schemes of the original (should you choose to use one of the two options for that, anyway!).
+If you've long sought robe consistency across the two games, look no further.

 **Category & Tier:** Appearance Change / 2 - Recommended